mrwun2002/robot_processing/README.md

 #### PyTorch Robot Prediction.py
 A neural network to predict the total distance traveled by all voxels of a given robot.
 Runs two different models - the first one is a convolutional 3d neural network, and the second one is a standard, fully-connected deep neural network.
-The feature vectors are broken up into 5 channels of 0's and 1's, each corresponding to one of five materials.
+The feature vectors are broken up into 5 channels of 0's and 1's, four of them corresponding to a material and one indicating no material at all.
 A 1 indicates that that material is present at that location.
 This is a version of one-hot encoding.

 #### NumPy Robot Prediction.py